| | |

 Julia Child's Favorite Roast Chicken

-I was in the mood for roasting a chicken so I went in search of a good recipe online.
-I found one at Food & Wine that looked perfect probably because it is Julia Child’s recipe and we all know she was amazing in the kitchen.
-I didn’t have cooking twine to tie up the drumsticks, but other than that, I cooked it as written.
-The chicken turned out beautiful, juicy, tender, and delicious!
-I served this chicken with simply baked sweet potatoes and it was a tasty meal we all enjoyed.
+I was in the mood for comfort food, so I made this easy Julia Child’s favorite roast chicken recipe I found on Food & Wine, which looked perfect, probably because it is Julia Child’s recipe, and we all know she was amazing in the kitchen.
+I didn’t have cooking twine to tie up the drumsticks, but other than that, I prepared it as written.
+This easy whole roasted chicken recipe turned out beautiful, juicy, tender, and delicious!
+This delicious chicken paired nicely with creamy mashed potatoes, roasted asparagus, and some crusty roasted garlic bread.

 Julia Child’s Favorite Roast Chicken